-- Mix the brown sugar, paprika, black pepper, salt, garlic salt, cayenne pepper, cumin, onion powder, chili powder, and ground mustard in a large bowl.
-Add one tablespoon more brown sugar if you prefer a sweeter rib.
-Remove one heaping tablespoon to be used later and set the rest aside.
+Mix the brown sugar, paprika, black pepper, salt, garlic salt, cayenne pepper, cumin, onion powder, chili powder, and ground mustard in a large bowl.
+Add one tablespoon more of brown sugar for a sweeter rib.
+Remove one heaping tablespoon or the spice mix to be used later and set the rest aside.

-- At an hour, using heat proof gloves, remove the grate and add about 10 to 15 more coals over top to keep the fire burning.
-Place the grill rack back in place, baste the ribs with a bit of apple cider vinegar, cover and cook for another hour to hour and a half, keeping an eye on the temperature of the grill and adjusting the air vents as needed.
+Baste the ribs with a bit of apple cider vinegar.
+Cover and cook for another hour to hour and a half.
+Continue to keep an eye on the temperature of the grill, adjusting the air vents as needed.
 Baste the ribs once or twice more while cooking.

 When ribs are close to done, baste the ribs one last time and sprinkle the tablespoon of spice mix you set aside over the meaty side of the ribs to finish the cook.

 Pull the ribs off when the meat is fork tender and has pulled back from the bones.